 - Demonstrable and in-depth understanding of the global economic environment and a combination of technical expertise and diversity of international business and market experience gained from backgrounds such as an auditor, preparer, user of financial statements, market and/or financial regulator or in academia.

-- Excellent strategic and analytical thinking skills combined with a pragmatic mindset.
+- Excellent strategic and analytical thinking skills combined with a pragmatic mindset and strong project management skills.

 - Team player with personal impact who can work collegially with a range of individuals from across the globe.